This Exhibit is past. Visit our Exhibitions page for information on the current programming.

 Featured image by Jodie Lyn-Kee-Chow, photographed by T. Pelichet.

-This exhibition is made possible, in part, by the New York City Department of Cultural Affairs and the New York State Council on the Arts.
+This exhibition is made possible, in part, by the New York City Department of Cultural Affairs and the New York State Council on the Arts, as well as the New York City Council Cultural Immigrant Initiative through the support of Councilmember Lincoln Restler.